-Living with the best friend may seem as a very appealing idea, especially if you are moving out from your parents’ home for the first time.
+Whether you’ll be better off moving in with your best friend or with a complete stranger is hard to say.
+The outcome depends on many factors.
+As exciting as it seems, choosing a person to share a place with proves to be rather challenging.
+Living with the best friend may seem like a very appealing idea, especially if you are moving out of your parents’ home for the first time.
 Unfortunately, sometimes this experience doesn’t turn out as positive as we expect it to be.

 Will my best friend be a good roommate?

 Without a doubt, moving in with your best friend can be fun.
 It’s an important step forward that can either make your friendship even stronger or ruin it permanently.

 Here are some important considerations to keep in mind when taking this huge leap into the unknown.
 Here are some guidelines that may help you figure out whether you and your best friend match as roommates.